A cycling traffic skills course for students, staff and faculty of the University of Texas at Austin.

 However, for a limited time the Center for Cycling Education is offering a $10-off coupon code for UT Austin students, staff and faculty for this UT Austin-specific course.

-This enjoyable, interactive training will familiarize you with recommended riding techniques as taught throughout North America.
+This enjoyable, interactive exploration will familiarize you with recommended riding techniques as taught throughout North America.
 It also outlines the regulations relating to cyclists on campus, elsewhere in Austin, and throughout Texas – not just your responsibilities, but also your rights on the road.

 Whether you are an experienced cyclist or new to riding, this course will help you increase your safety and comfort while riding in traffic.